Table of Contents

 Electromagnetic Spectrum: Walkie Talkie’s Playground

-Walkie-talkies are often on some VHF (Very High Frequency) or UHF (Ultra High Frequency) frequencies.
-These frequency bands are akin to specific lanes on a freeway, ensuring that your walkie-talkies don’t mess with other equipment in the area (say for example TV broadcasts or emergency services).
+The VHF (Very High Frequency) and UHF (Ultra High Frequency) bands are common places for walkie-talkies to operate on specific radio frequencies.
+These frequency bands act like designated lanes on a highway, guaranteeing that your walkie-talkies do not interfere with other equipment, such as TV broadcasts or emergency services.

 VHF or UHF: Which Frequency Works Best?